ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/how-to/work-with-authentication.markdown

-# Client API : How to work with authentication?
+# How to work with authentication?